 The absence may be due to an unexpected illness, chronic condition, an accident or planned operation, and should be managed sensitively and supportively.

-When an employee is off sick for a long time, it can often feel like you’re walking a tight rope as an employer.
+When an employee is off sick for a long time, it can often feel like you’re walking a tightrope as an employer.
 On the one hand, you recognise that your employee is unwell, and you sympathise with them.
 On the other hand, sick leave can be a significant financial burden to a small business.
-It’s often difficult to cover the absent employee’s work, placing additional burden on other employees, and it can adversely impact your ability to run your business.
+It’s often difficult to cover the absent employee’s work, placing additional burden on other employees, and it can negatively impact your ability to run your business.